vchitlur/oci-functions/README.md

 hello-python: A simple Hello World function - used for Lab 06 & Lab 08

-custom-docker: Files associated with a function that requires a customer Dockerfile - used for Lab 07
+custom-docker: Files associated with a function that requires a custom Dockerfile - used for Lab 07

 request-info: A function that returns HTTP request info and function info - used for Lab 09